Samira786/School_District_Analysis/README.md

 Math and Reading Scores by Grade

-The affect was the following: Thomas Highschool scores varied in math, reading and overall passing %.
+The affect was the following: Thomas Highschool scores varied in math, reading and overall passing %.<br />
-PyCitySchools - 93% Math, 97% Reading, 91% Overall
+PyCitySchools - 93% Math, 97% Reading, 91% Overall<br />
-PyCitySchools_Challenge - 67% Math, 70% Reading, 65% Overall
+PyCitySchools_Challenge - 67% Math, 70% Reading, 65% Overall<br />

 PyCitySchools